 The R.I.D.E.
 2020 Stakeholder Advisory Committee is a diverse group of community leaders who represent constituents and organizations with mobility needs.
-Throughout this project process, committee members will learn from METRO’s consulting team, identify and communicate community mobility needs and concerns, synthesize public input, provide feedback on plan recommendations and, ultimately, serve as a public resource on how the final transit plan network aids the central Arkansas community.
+Throughout the project process, committee members learned from METRO’s consulting team, identified and communicated community mobility needs and concerns, synthesized public input, provided feedback on plan recommendations and, ultimately, served as a public resource on how the final transit plan network aids the central Arkansas community.

 R.I.D.E.
 2020 Stakeholder Advisory Committee Members

 Becky Adams, Director, Partnership and Policy Support, Arkansas Department of Health

 Ron Bara, Ward 6 Representative, Age-Friendly Little Rock Commission